DMatsliyah/DMatsliyah.github.io/_projects/SeaLevel_project.md

     </div>
 </div>
 <div class="caption">
 Map 3: Areas that may be affected by sea level rise in Haifa Bay.
-Map based on SRTM raster data[^9].
+Map based on SRTM raster data.
 Purple-colored areas represent areas at sea level and were mapped separately as they indicate regions at sea level, necessitating distinction from the sea itself.
 Areas colored in orange represent areas that will be damaged by sea level rise of up to 0.5 meters.
 Areas colored in red represent areas that will be damaged by sea level rise of up to 1 meter.
 </div>

 ### Discussion & Conclusions
-<p class="text-justify">Graphs 1-3 reveal annual, seasonal, and daily trends.
+Graphs 1-3 reveal annual, seasonal, and daily trends.
 Graph 2 shows moderate sea level elevation during the summer, this increase may be attributed to water expansion.
 In contrast, data for winter sea level displays faster and more powerful changes.
 Graph 3, covering multiple winters, emphasizes significant sea level variations during winters.
 The data reflect sea level and don't account for waves, therefore I chose to model sea level increase with a 0.5 and 1 meter rise on the maps.
-Wave and storm impact is expected beyond these levels[11].</p>
+Wave and storm impact is expected beyond these levels[^11].

 The key finding is that existing height maps lack the needed resolution for accurate sea level rise analysis due to centimeter-scale changes.
 Map 1 vs. Map 2 compares SRTM limitations, even with improved data quality in Map 2.
 Higher resolution maps are needed in order to perform a reliable analysis, as part of the marked area is misclassified as the sea.

 Maps 1 and 2 show less tangible damage along a narrow coast, while Map 3 reveals extensive harm to Haifa's port and navy base.
-This presents economic and security challenges for Haifa, a vital sea goods entry point, and the largest navy base in the country.
+This presents economic and security challenges for Haifa, a vital sea goods entry point, and the largest navy base in the country[^6].
 Due to SRTM raster resolution, buildings in Haifa port and the naval base were manually classified partly at sea level.

 In conclusion, inevitable sea level rise foresees considerable damage.
 Proactive preparation is crucial.
 While satellite altimetry is effective, the discussion emphasizes the need for focused mapping, higher resolution tools, or technological advancements for precise risk assessment.
 Economic and security implications underscore the urgency of preparedness efforts.